-New Yorkers know that “home” extends beyond their four walls.
-It’s the neighborhood, community centers, playgrounds, parks and schools we visit or pass by each day.
-It’s our city, our greater habitat.
+In New York, “home” extends beyond the four walls of a house or apartment: it’s the community centers, playgrounds, parks and schools that make up our communities.
+It’s our greater habitat.

 Our A Brush with Kindness (BWK) program involves painting, planting, “fix-up” and general improvement of public spaces, common areas in existing affordable resident owned buildings and mission-oriented organizational spaces that lack funds for refurbishing.
-BWK serves over 6,000 New Yorkers each year.
+BWK serves thousands New Yorkers each year.

 All BWK volunteers age 14 and over can participate, and everyone under age 18 must have a waiver signed by a parent or guardian.